 skin that they used for the three dolls.
 Also, the eyelashes have been

 painted into amazing detail.
 This paint is the best I’ve ever seen on

 Articulation - ***

-of different poses, especially without their robes, but Iíll get into that in the outfit section, which is next!
+of different poses, especially without their robes, but I’ll get into

 Outfit - ****

 These are the most amazing outfits I have ever seen on any Harry potter